English

 Teaching

-Doctoral Conferences (“Colloquia”)
+Doctoral Conferences "Colloquia"

-The Department of English’s Doctoral Conferences (commonly referred to as "Colloquia") bring together students and faculty from Harvard and other institutions to discuss current research in literature.
+The Department of English’s Doctoral Conferences (commonly referred to as “Colloquia”) bring together students and faculty from Harvard and other institutions to discuss current research in literary studies.
 Colloquia meet regularly throughout the academic year, and all Harvard graduate students and faculty should feel free to attend any of them, regardless of primary field(s) of interest.

-Placement Seminar
+Careers and Placement Seminar

-The job placement seminar meets during the fall term to help students prepare dossiers and oral presentations of their work for the academic job market.
+The job placement seminar, led by two faculty members, meets during the fall term to help students prepare dossiers and oral presentations of their work for the academic job market.
 The class meets roughly every two weeks, providing a supportive structure for participants to produce, workshop, and revise application materials.
 Mock interviews and practice-teaching demonstrations will be arranged.
 The placement officers provide one-on-one support with editing/proofing materials and guidance in navigating the applications process.
 This seminar is restricted to students in the English department.
-Students who intend to actively apply for postdocs or jobs this year may enroll; some seminar sessions, which are suitable for those thinking about the market or their career options but not actively applying this year, will be advertised more widely and open to all graduate students in the department.
-Candidates who wish to participate in the seminar must enroll in ENG 370.The course will be graded SAT/UNSAT.
+Students may enroll in years when they intend to apply actively for postdocs or jobs; some seminar sessions, which are suitable for those thinking about the market or their career options but not actively applying that year, will be open to all graduate students in the department and advertised widely.